Skip to main content

 If you notice damage to wood furniture or structures in your home, take a look around the area for sawdust.
 While termites consume wood, carpenter ants just chew it up, leaving behind sawdust piles.
 If you see these piles, chances are you have a much less dangerous infestation of carpenter ants.
 Read more about the difference between Termites and Carpenter Ants.

-Get Rid of the Termites in Sacramento
+Get Rid of the Termites

 If you want to fix termite damage, the first and most important thing you need to do is to get rid of the termites.
 There’s no point in putting in more wood for the termites to chew through.
 Until you address the infestation, doing repairs to your home will just waste time and money and won’t make your home any safer.